ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of cancer. To see other pages, use the menu.

 Surgery can have significant risks because the cancer may be close to the eyes, mouth, brain, and important nerves and blood vessels.
 Surgical side effects can include swelling of the face, mouth, and throat, which makes it difficult to breathe and swallow.
-Frequently, a person may receive a temporary tracheostomy (hole in the windpipe) to make breathing easier.
+Frequently, a person may receive a temporary tracheostomy, a hole in the windpipe, to make breathing easier.

 Facial nerves may also be affected, either temporarily or permanently.
 Changes to a person’s appearance because of surgery may need to be addressed using reconstructive plastic surgery.
 If the maxilla (upper jaw) is removed, a prosthodontist will play a large role in the rehabilitation process.
 A prosthodontist is a dentist who specializes in replacing teeth and parts of the jaw.
 Learn more about cancer rehabilitation.

 Surgery is typically followed by additional treatment, most often radiation therapy.
-Sometimes, more than one operation may be needed to remove the cancer and to help restore the appearance and function of the tissues affected.
+Sometimes, more than 1 operation may be needed to remove the cancer and to help restore the appearance and function of the affected tissues.
 Occasionally, it is not possible to remove salivary gland cancer using surgery.
 This type of tumor is called inoperable.
 In these cases, doctors will recommend other treatment options (see below).

 Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
 A radiation therapy regimen (schedule) usually consists of a specific number of treatments given over a set period of time.

-There are two main types of radiation therapy used for salivary gland cancer:
+There are 2 main types of radiation therapy used for salivary gland cancer:

 External-beam radiation therapy.
-The most common type of radiation treatment is called external-beam radiation therapy, which is radiation given from a machine outside the body.
+This is the most common type of radiation treatment and is given from a machine outside the body.
 External-beam radiation therapy may be used when a tumor has grown into the soft tissue, has spread to the lymph nodes, or surrounds a nerve.
 Doctors also recommend this type of radiation therapy for poorly differentiated tumors.
 (See the Stages and Grades section for more information.)